firebase/quickstart-cpp/storage/testapp/readme.md

       to the Firebase backend.
     - In the Firebase console for your app, select "Auth", then enable "Anonymous".
-This will allow the testapp to use anonymous sign-in to authenticate with Firebase Storage, which requires a signed-in user by default (an anonymous user will suffice).
+This will allow the testapp to use anonymous sign-in to authenticate with Cloud Storage, which requires a signed-in user by default (an anonymous user will suffice).
-  - Download the Firebase C++ SDK linked from https://firebase.google.com/docs/cpp/setup and unzip it to a directory of your choice.
+  - Download the Firebase C++ SDK linked from [https://firebase.google.com/docs/cpp/setup]() and unzip it to a directory of your choice.
   - Add the following frameworks from the Firebase C++ SDK to the project:
     - frameworks/ios/universal/firebase.framework